 For the ladies, Northern Soul style evolved from mod A-line skirts to include both midi-length and ankle-length skirts, with plenty of give for those dance moves.

-Of course, no Northern Soul outfit would be complete without a skirt.
-Our favourite pick is this spotty St Michael skirt.
+Of course, no Northern Soul outfit would be complete without a 60s or 1970s vintage skirt.
+Our favourite pick is the blue spotty St Michael skirt.
 High-waisted for maximum comfort, this skirt is a gorgeous piece to twirl in!
 It is a versatile skirt that will soon qualify as a staple to your vintage wardrobe and it’s certain that it will pair beautifully with a wide range of blouses.
-We’ve matched it with our vintage C&A blouse for a boost of colour in the middle of the northern soul dancefloor.
+We’ve matched it with one of our C&A vintage blouses for a boost of colour in the middle of the northern soul dancefloor.
 Sleeveless is a must for maximum movement and comfort and the colour clash of this bright orange and blue is to die for.

 We can’t forget the classic bowling bag.
 This was a handbag present at every northern soul all-nighter.
 Originally existing as a holdall for your rare soul records to hand to the DJ, the bowling bag became an iconic piece for every woman in the dance movement (complete with an abundance of patches sewn on).
-We have chosen our red vinyl 1960s bag – a timeless piece for any woman’s vintage wardrobe.
+For our picture above we've chosen a red vinyl 1960s bag – a timeless piece for any woman’s vintage wardrobe.
 This would soon become your go-to bag, not to mention there’s plenty of room for your things (maybe a couple of them soul records!).

 All items featured are available on Revival Vintage and don’t forget, sign up to receive a 10% off voucher code!

-And, if you’re itching to get to a northern soul all-nighter, you can check out Soul Sorce’s list of events in 2018 here.
+And, if you’re itching to get to a northern soul all-nighter, you can check out Soul Sorce’s list of events here.